What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 If the website displays a different IP address and location corresponding to your proxy server, the setup is successful.
 If the page fails to load entirely, check for typos in the port number or firewall issues.

-9. Are SOCKS proxies safe?
+10. Are SOCKS proxies safe?
 (Risks & Warnings)

 While a SOCKS5 proxy represents a useful tool, it is not without risks.
 Using the wrong proxy can actually be more dangerous than using no proxy at all.

-9.1.
+10.2.
 The danger of free SOCKS proxy lists

 If you search for “free SOCKS5 proxy list” on Google, you will find thousands of IP addresses available for free.
 We strongly advise against using these.

 Free proxies are notoriously unsafe.
 Because they are free, the hosts often monetize them in malicious ways.
 They may inject ads into your browsing, track your activity to sell your data, or even carry malware.
-Furthermore, free proxies are often overcrowded, resulting in painfully slow speeds and constant disconnections.
-For reliable privacy, a paid verified provider is essential.

-9.2.
+10.3.
 Lack of encryption risks

 It is vital to remember that a SOCKS proxy acts as a mask, not a shield.
 It hides your location (IP address), but it does not scramble your data.

+Consequently, any sensitive information sent over non-secure HTTP connections remains fully visible to the proxy provider and the ISP.
 Always ensure you are visiting HTTPS websites (the lock icon in the browser) even when using a proxy to add a layer of encryption to your browsing session.

-10. Troubleshooting common SOCKS5 proxy errors
+11. Troubleshooting common SOCKS5 proxy errors

-10.1.
+11.1.
 Connection timed out

 This error usually means the proxy server is taking too long to respond.
 This can happen if the proxy server itself is offline, or if your local network firewall is blocking the connection.